 Freedom of Information

-How to apply for access to information held by the WA Police Force, according to the Freedom of Information Act.
+How to apply for access to documents held by the WA Police Force, according to the Freedom of Information Act.

 - Online Freedom of Information Request